Hamiso Tabuai-Fidow: Dolphins (2023-present)

 In round 1 of the 2023 NRL season, Tabuai-Fidow scored the first try in the Dolphins' NRL history.

 The following week, he scored two tries as the Dolphins defeated Canberra 20–14.

 In round 6, Tabuai-Fidow scored two tries in the Dolphins' 32–22 victory over his former club, the North Queensland Cowboys, at Queensland Country Bank Stadium and became the second player in first-grade Australian Rugby League history to score at least one try in each of the first six games of their team's inaugural season, after Eastern Suburbs winger Horrie Miller in the 1908 NSWRFL season.

 Prior to round 8, the Dolphins extended Hamiso Tabuai-Fidow's contract until at least the end of the 2027 season.
 In Round 9, he scored a try in the Dolphins 30-31 loss to the Canberra Raiders at McDonalds Park, Wagga Wagga.
 In round 10 against the Cronulla Sutherland Sharks at Suncorp Stadium, Tabuai-Fidow scored a try for the Dolphins in their 36–16 victory.

 In May, Tabuai-Fidow was selected to play for Queensland as a centre in Game I of the 2023 State of Origin series against New South Wales on 31 May at Adelaide Oval in South Australia.

 In the series opener, Tabuai-Fidow scored two tries as Queensland defeated New South Wales 26–18.

 Tabuai-Fidow holds a number of first tryscorer records for the Dolphins by virtue of playing in their inaugural season.
 He is the first Dolphin to score in an NRL game, the first Dolphin to score at home venues Suncorp Stadium and Kayo Stadium, and the first Dolphin to score in a representative game (Game 1 of the 2023 State of Origin series).

 In October, Tabuai-Fidow was selected to play for Australia in the 2023 Pacific Championships.

 Following the Dolphins defeat against Brisbane in round 6 of the 2024 NRL season, it was announced that Tabuai-Fidow would miss at least four weeks with a hamstring injury.

 Tabuai-Fidow was named in the centres for Queensland ahead of game one in the 2024 State of Origin series.

 In game one, Tabuai-Fidow scored a hat-trick in Queensland's 38-10 victory over New South Wales.

 He played a total of 16 games for the Dolphins in the 2024 NRL season and scored 15 tries as the club finished 10th on the table.

 In round 6 of the 2025 NRL season, Tabuai-Fidow scored a hat-trick for the Dolphins in their 30-12 upset victory over Penrith.
 In round 17, Tabuai-Fidow scored four tries in the Dolphins 50-28 victory over South Sydney.
 In May, Tabuai-Fidow was selected by Queensland ahead of the 2025 State of Origin series.
-Queensland would win the series 2-1.
+Queensland would win the series 2-1..
+In the 2026 State of Origin series, Tabuai-Fidow retained his centre position for Queensland.
+He appeared in all 3 matches, and scored a try in each as Queensland lost the series 2-1.